 The shop is located on the 4th floor of a slightly dilapidated building, in a smaller street in Ginza's 7 Chome area.
 Some sushi shops are sort of hard to find, and some are REALLY hard to find.
 This one falls into the second category.
 If you plan on visiting, give yourself an extra few minutes to locate the place.
 On this particular night, the eight seat counter was nearly full: my party of three, along with four rather inebriated Japanese customers.

 The food at Sushi Take is definitely reminiscent of Shimizu's excellent sushi: old school, big nigiri pieces, great shellfish and kohada, and faultless prep work and knife skills.
-Sadly, the shari (sushi rice) was not quite as good as I had hoped.
-It is seasoned with akasu (sake lees vinegar) but lacks in vinegar flavor, and hence has a slightly strange taste that can be best described as "nutty" or "almond-like".
-The neta, however, is of high quality (again, with the hikarimono and gai pieces being my favorites) and overall I found the sushi to be enjoyable.
+The shari (sushi rice) is seasoned with akasu (sake lees vinegar) but in my opinion lacks a little bit in vinegar flavor, especially when compared to Shimizu’s very impactful shari.
+The neta is of high quality (again, with the hikarimono and gai pieces being my favorites) and overall I found the sushi to be enjoyable.

 Takeuchi-san and staff (one of whom I recognized as a former apprentice at Sushi Taichi) are quite friendly and the shop's atmosphere is relaxed and easy-going.
 Pricing is fairly reasonable; if I remember correctly the bill came to around ¥22,000 per person for full omakase (otsumami + nigiri) and plenty of very good nihonshu.

 If the shari recipe was fine-tuned a bit, I could easily see Sushi Take becoming one of my favorite shops.
 As it stands, I think the sushi is very good and well worth a try.
 As an added bonus, the restaurant is fairly easy to book for now, making it a good choice for those looking for a last-minute sushi option in Ginza.